-The purpose in cross tabulation is to turn the table from this:
+The purpose of cross-tabulation is to turn the table from this:

-the order of the data columns are determined by the order of the data in the query.
-If you want the data columns to appear in certain order
+the order of the data columns is determined by the order of the data in the query.
+If you want the data columns to appear in a certain order

-or you data may not contain all the data columns, you can use
+or your data may not contain all the data columns, you can use

 dbr.crosstab.col-command to predefine the data columns.